-InfluxDB templates are prepackaged InfluxDB configurations that contain everything from dashboards and Telegraf configurations to notifications and alerts.
-Use InfluxDB templates to quickly set up a fresh instance of InfluxDB, back up your dashboard configuration, or share your configuration with the InfluxData community.
+InfluxDB templates are preconfigured InfluxDB resources and can contain everything from dashboards and Telegraf configurations to notifications and alerts.
+Use InfluxDB templates to quickly get set up monitoring a specific technology, set up a fresh instance of InfluxDB, back up your dashboard configuration, or share your configuration with the InfluxData community.

 InfluxDB templates do the following:

-- Facilitate secure, portable, source-controlled InfluxDB platform states.
+- Facilitate secure, portable, and source-controlled InfluxDB resource states.

 - Simplify sharing and using pre-built InfluxDB solutions.

-A template consists of a single file known as a manifest that defines the InfluxDB state and associated resources.
+A template consists of one or more files known as manifests that define the InfluxDB resources.
 Template manifests support the following formats:

 Template manifests are compatible with Kubernetes Custom Resource Definitions (CRD).